typinghare/supervisor-spring/README.md

 # Supervisor Spring

-## Introduction

-This depot is for the backend of Supervisor 2.
+This depot is for Supervisor backend.